 Better When Warm!

-I’ve tasted the drink cold, at room temperature, and hot, and far and away my favorite was when the drink was warmed up.
+I’ve tasted the drink cold, at room temperature, and hot, and far and away; my favorite was when the drink was sufficiently warmed up.

-The smell of the chicken bone broth is very strong and smells quite nice.
-Its a very high quality chicken broth smell and I would be able to easily distinguish a traditional chicken broth form this Kirkland Signature chicken bone broth.
+The smell of the chicken bone broth is powerful and smells quite lovely.
+Its a very high-quality chicken broth smell, and I could easily distinguish a traditional chicken broth from this Kirkland Signature chicken bone broth.

-For taste, I find the bone broth to be just ok.
-The flavor is strong and it is much more full than a regular chicken broth, but it’s only enjoyable and not absolutely delicious.
+For taste, I found the Costco bone broth to be just ok.
+The flavor is strong and much more full than a regular chicken broth, but it’s only enjoyable and not absolutely delicious.

 Taste Improvement Tips!

-To really improve the flavor of the bone broth when sipping, I think it’s essential to add in a little salt and even some pepper for additional taste.
+To improve the bone broth’s flavor when sipping, I think adding a bit of salt and even some pepper for additional taste is essential.

-This transforms the average tasting chicken bone broth into something that is truly wonderful.
+This transforms the average-tasting chicken bone broth into something that is genuinely wonderful.

-When warmed up and flavored with salt and pepper, the chicken bone broth is amazing.
-The broth has great flavor and is super easy to drink.
+The Costco bone broth is fantastic when warmed up and flavored with salt and pepper.
+The broth has excellent flavor and is super easy to drink.
 I can see this easily becoming one of my winter comfort drinks!